tq-systems/meta-tq/README.md

 Additionally you can use github's collaboration features.

-## Table of Contents
+## Usage

-1. Adding the meta-tq layer to your build
-2. Supported machines
-3. Support for wic
-4. Support custom mainboards
-5. SOM specific documentation
-6. Known Issues

-### 1. Adding the meta-tq layer to your build
+### Adding the meta-tq layer to your build

 In order to use this layer, you need to make the build system aware of it.

-Assuming the all layers exist in a subdir sources at the top-level of your yocto build tree, you can add it to the build system by adding the location of the tq layer to bblayers.conf, along with any other layers needed. e.g.:
+Assuming that all layers exist in a subdir `sources` at the top-level of your yocto build tree, you can add it to the build system by adding the location of the tq layer to bblayers.conf, along with any other layers needed. e.g.: